 Wellness Benefit.
-Includes a schedule for Preventive Services, without cost sharing, recommended by the U.S. Preventive Services Task Force, the Advisory Commission the book of the bo on Immunization Practices of the Centers for Disease Control, and the Health Resources and Services Administration.
+Includes a schedule for Preventive Services, without cost sharing, recommended by the U.S. Preventive Services Task Force, the Advisory Commission on Immunization Practices of the Centers for Disease Control, and the Health Resources and Services Administration.
 See "Covered Services and Supplies."